nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Implementation

-In order to attain the adjustable storage based on numebr of objects, an ArrayList was used as additional vendors can be appended to the ArrayList whenever a new entry is required.
+In order to attain the adjustable storage based on number of objects, an ArrayList was used as additional vendors can be appended to the ArrayList whenever a new entry is required.

 ---

+## 10. deleteVendor Command

+It is designed to remove vendors from the list of vendors, ensuring that the system remains organized and up to date.

+### Design Considerations

+The storage must be size adjustable based on the number of objects, in this case vendors removed from it.

+### Implementation

+In order to attain the adjustable storage based on number of objects, an ArrayList was used as vendors can be removed from the ArrayList.

+---

-## 7. listVendors Command
+## 11. listVendors Command

 The command was made to list all vendors being tracked by the system in a neat way to the user